Back

 Facts for Kids

-Cerberus is the three-headed dog in Greek mythology that guards the entrance to the Underworld, ensuring that the dead do not leave and the living do not enter.
+Cerberus is a three-headed dog from Greek mythology that guards the gates of the underworld to ensure the dead do not escape.

 Overview